Jim Keays: Personal life

 Early in 1970, Keays married his pregnant girlfriend Vicki in Plympton, South Australia.
 They had a son.
 In 1981, the couple separated; Keays is grandfather to James' son, Will.
 Keays' adoptive parents, James and Jessie Keays, both died in 1975.
 His biological mother, Nancy (born 13 June), re-established contact with him in 1984.
 Keays and his second wife, Karin, were parents of two daughters and a son who was born on 1 November 2003, but only survived for six hours.
+Karin had previously ceased to be a director of Jim's company, and by 2012 had resumed using her maiden name, Tonkin.
+In a contemporaneous Sydney Morning Herald report published shortly before Jim Keays' death, she was identified as his ex-wife and referred to as Karin Tonkin.

 Declining health and death

 In July 2007 Jim Keays was diagnosed with myeloma, which caused his kidneys to fail.
 He was put on dialysis and chemotherapy, then he had stem-cell transplants and returned to performing with Cotton Keays & Morris.
 As of February 2009, he had been in remission.
 However, he died on 13 June 2014 – his mother's birthday – from pneumonia due to complications resulting from his cancer, at a Melbourne hospital.